 I'm pleased to perform a short segment of my folk show "Forgotten Memories of the Ottawa Valley".
 This is a private event.

-With the winter months upon us and covid-19 cases on the rise with the second phase of the pandemic, live shows are on the back burner again.
-When the covid pandemic returns to being under control, I will return to performing live in the indoor locations where precautions can be effective.
+With the winter months upon us and COVID-19 cases on the rise with the second phase of the pandemic, live shows are on the back burner again.
+When the COVID pandemic returns to being under control, I will return to performing live in the indoor locations where precautions can be effective.
 But until then, it's not worth the risk.
-To keep active, I will return to weekly livestreams, starting in mid November - that's Thursday evenings at 8:00 pm on my Facebook Musician page!
-You can find a link to my Facebook page at the bottom of my "Music" page.
+To keep active, I have returned to weekly livestreams on Thursday evenings at 8:00 pm on my Facebook Musician page!
+You can find a link to my Facebook page at the bottom of my "Music" page (/music).

 I'm pleased to perform a short segment of my folk show "Forgotten Memories of the Ottawa Valley".
 This is a private event.

 Enjoy a fabulous dinner in the dining hall of Sands on Golden Lake with musical entertainment by Marc Audet.
 Dining room is open from 5 to 8, and music will run from 5:30 to 7:30 pm.
 Phone 613-625-2525 for reservations.
 This will be a covid-safe indoor musical event.

 An afternoon with local artisans, crafters and musician, including Marc Audet.

 This 60 minute open air concert will feature the first set of the new folk show Forgotten Memories of the Ottawa Valley.
 Stories and songs are about true events that occurred in North Renfrew.

 Back by popular demand, this will be a concert set on an island in the middle of Lake Clear.
 The 60 minute set will coincide with the sun setting over the west end of Lake Clear.
 Attendance is by boat (and anchor),.
 The event is highly dependent on weather ... wind and rain.